-Your administrative and customer service staff, in particular, play a key role in how others perceive your organization.
-While it’s easy to provide quality service when dealing with simple situations, the real challenge for your employees is when they face difficulty, like rude or angry people.
+Providing good customer service is the key to attracting and keeping business.
+Your administrative and customer service employees, in particular, play a key role in how others perceive your organization.
+While it’s comparatively easy to provide quality service when dealing with simple situations, the real challenge for your workers is when they face difficulty, like rude or angry people.

-2. Don’t expect it to come naturally
+2. Don’t expect a customer service mindset to come naturally

-4. Promote the value of negative feedback
+4. Promote the value of customer feedback